Sinking of the Moskva: Aftermath

-A Ukraine-based publication and two defense analysts wrote in the aftermath that Moskva had the capability to carry nuclear warheads, and may have been carrying two at the time of her sinking.
+A Ukraine-based publication and two defence analysts wrote in the aftermath that Moskva had the capability to carry nuclear warheads, and may have been carrying two at the time of her sinking.
 They called for neighboring nations to launch an investigation into the possibility of a nuclear accident.
 There is a slight chance, but no evidence, that the cruiser was carrying nuclear warheads for her P-500/P-1000 anti-ship missiles.
 A senior U.S. defense official said that there were no nuclear weapons on the ship when she sank.

-Ukraine declared the wreck of Moskva as having "underwater cultural heritage".
-It is being advertised as a dive wreck as it is only off the coast from Odesa and the water is only 45–50 metres deep.
-The wreck "can be admired without much diving".
+Ukraine declared the wreck of Moskva as having "underwater cultural heritage."
+It is being advertised as a dive wreck, as it is only off the coast from Odesa and the water is only 45–50 metres deep.
+The wreck "can be admired without much diving."

 The Russian navy was reported to have sent the salvage ship (commissioned in 1915, the oldest naval ship still in active duty anywhere) with the submersible on board to the wreck, as part of an eight-ship convoy.
 Due to the size of Moskva, which sank in one piece, bringing her to the surface is thought to be impractical; the aim is likely to recover encryption material, weapons, bodies, and other sensitive material that foreign powers might be interested in.
 Kommuna is based with the Black Sea Fleet and sails from Sevastopol; her presence at the wreck site would expose her to Ukrainian attack.
 On 24 May, Ukrainian sources said that Russia had spent the previous two weeks removing bodies and classified equipment from the wreck of the Moskva, with five to seven ships involved.

 On 30 June, Russia retreated from Snake Island, the island that Moskva had attacked together with Vasily Bykov.
 The Ukrainian military landed on Snake Island on 4 July and raised the Ukrainian flag.

 On 4 November, a Sevastopol court declared 17 of the missing sailors of the Moskva dead.

+On 22 January 2026, in Moscow, the Second Western District Military Court formally acknowledged that the Russian cruiser Moskva was sunk by a Ukrainian missile.
+Andrii Shubin, then commander of the 406th Artillery Brigade of the Ukrainian Navy, was declared to have given the orders that led to the sinking of the cruiser Moskva.
+The Court found that "Twenty crew members of the cruiser died from the explosion, fire, and smoke; twenty-four crew members suffered bodily injuries of varying severity; and eight went missing, including during the six-hour-long efforts to save the ship," the court press release stated that Shubin was also accused of destroying the frigate Admiral Essen on 2 April 2022.